 Designing the sportswear apparel is only one stage of the process and to progress from the design to the finished garments which will require detailed tech packs, development, samples, sourcing and production, all of which need to hit your target price so you can launch a commercial product.

 This is where we differ from other freelance sportswear designers.
-We offer a complete service to help you create your sportswear apparel; from the brand identity, initial design, through sourcing, sampling, production, web design and online marketing.
+We offer a complete service to help you create your sportswear apparel; from the brand identity, initial design, through sourcing, sampling, production management, website design and online marketing.
 This complete suite of services guarantees the design can be produced to hit your target price at the desired performance and quality, as we understand the capabilities of the factory we select and can source the fabrics from synthetics to organic cotton and components from our huge library to make sure it hits your target price.

 By contrast, freelance designers that just produce CAD designs and Tech Packs can’t design to hit your target price points as they don’t know where the fabrics and components are coming from, the cost of these articles and how they affect the overall manufacturing price based on which factory will produce the goods.
 Without this knowledge of seeing their graphic-design all the way through from concept to production, they are designing blind.